contaware/py-docs-notes/README.md

 In Python all variables are objects, and the variable names are **labels** assigned to objects.
 Assigning variables is just like giving a new nickname, in `foo = bar = baz = 3` the variable names are just labels for the same object.

+In Python assignments are statements, use the **assignment expression** operator `:=` to have the right side value returned (this construct is also called a named expression).

 By convention the `_` variable is used as a placeholder/throwaway variable in for-loops or when unpacking, and in the interactive shell it stores the last expression value.

 The variable types are **dynamic** and determined at runtime.
 The objects are subdivide into two categories: